 Welcome to the Montezuma County Clerk and Recorder’s home page.
 It is our desire that you find this web page helpful in fulfilling all your needs and answering your questions.
-We pride ourselves in helping our customers and serving the public any way we can.
+We pride ourselves in helping our customers and serving the public in any way we can.
 Please feel free to contact us if we can be of further assistance.

-The Clerk & Recorder’s Office administers Recording, Motor Vehicle, Vital Statistics and Elections for Montezuma County
+The Clerk & Recorder’s Office administers Recording, Motor Vehicle, Vital Statistics, and Elections for Montezuma County

 While we maintain the integrity of this office we are obligated to fulfill the state statutes by administering the Recording, Motor Vehicle, Vital Statistics, Clerk to the Board and Elections divisions pursuant to these statutes and to serve the citizens of Montezuma County in a proficient and professional manner.

 ROLES OF THE CLERK & RECORDER

 The Clerk is the authorized agent of the State Department of Revenue and, among other duties, is charged with the responsibility of executing state laws relating to motor vehicles, certification of automobile titles, and motor vehicle registration.

 The Clerk is also responsible for the conduct of all primary, general, and special elections held in the county, including matters related to registration of voters, publishing notice of elections held in the county, appointment of election judges and printing and distributing ballots.